(Wed Sep 30 2020)

 Another major issue that we had was with our glass railings.
 Okay now it doesn't look so bad in the photo, but we had a lot of problem with the finish and service for this one.
 The original plan was it would be supplied from Manila but since they were suddenly placed in a strict lockdown due to covid, it was decided to find it somewhere closer.
 The service was so bad they didn't even go back to clean it up!
 We then annoyed them into going back and redoing the whole thing because other than the misalignment of things, it also wiggles 🙉!
 It wasn't safe specially for children.
 When they came back, the output was still just as bad and it was still not installed as tight as we expected 💆🏻♀️.
 This was an expensive mistake, I was glad Iry our architect/contractor was willing to try fix it still.

-What we should've done is put everything we agreed upon into writing.
-So that it's clear for us what to expect and we'd have proof when things don't go as planned.
-Specially the tiniest of details, because we tend to forget these things and recall them when it's too late.
-We also had instances where our engineer thought that the things included in my list were only for 1 restroom when we had two.
-We went back and forth confirming and reconfirming most of the details when a simple pen and paper could've done the trick faster.
+Overall, what we should've done is put everything we agreed upon into writing.
+So that it's clear for us what to expect and we'd have proof when things don't go as planned.We went back and forth confirming and reconfirming most of the details when a simple pen and paper could've done the trick faster.

 Our architect told us that we'd be moving by July, a time when we were all overwhelmed at how fast the construction was going (around end of May).
 I knew then that this is probably an underestimate so I have already accepted it.
-It's the last day of September today as of this writing and we are still not yet done with the finishing even though we already have an occupancy permit. 🤷🏻♀️
+It's the last day of September today as of this writing and we are still not yet done with the finishing (even though we already have an occupancy permit).

 This project has been a secret for the most part.
 I didn’t want people to know about this because they’d tell me what I should do when it should be up to me/us.
 There really were a lot of strong arguments mostly based on opinion that I wish I never heard.
 I am glad I chose an architect and engineer that are of my age because I am really tired of boomers 👻